Managing IIS on Windows Azure via Remote Desktop

 Quick Primer on how to Manage IIS

 IIS has many different management interfaces, for example the User Interface, the command-line and programmatic interfaces like AHAdmin, Microsoft.Web.Administration and WMI.
 In this walkthrough we focus on the User Interface and the command-line.

 Do not make changes to IIS configuration when managing Windows Azure images via RDP.
 Changes to a Windows Azure image are not persisted and the next time an image will be started it will have lost the changes you made.
 Changes should only be made via the Windows Azure service configuration files or in the RoleEntryPoint::OnStart method.
-Go to this link if you want to auto-generate IIS configuration code for the RoleEntryPoint::OnStart method.
+See Using Configuration Editor: Generate Scripts if you want to auto-generate IIS configuration code for the RoleEntryPoint::OnStart method.

 Common IIS Management Tasks with INETMGR

 When connecting to your Windows Azure instance you will see an INETMGR icon.
 By double-clicking it the IIS User Interface opens.
 INETMGR allows you to take a convenient and quick peak at the IIS configuration, for example to verify if changes you made in the Windows Azure service configuration file or in the RoleEntryPoint::OnStart method were successfully applied.
-Details on how to look at IIS configuration via the User Interface can be found in this article.
+Details on how to look at IIS configuration via the User Interface can be found in the Getting Started with the IIS Manager in IIS article.

 As mentioned above it is not recommended to change configuration via the IIS User Interface.
 But there is also very interesting run-time data that's worth looking at in case you have to troubleshoot production issues.